joshuakery/my-portfolio-site/src/posts/onramp.md

 <br><br>

+#UX CHALLENGE

+##Merging Two Brand Identities

-##Additionally, they wanted to merge two brand identities in this site: the Instructional Design Principles, and a set of logo standards developed by their graphics team.
+AIU needed to merge two brands in this site: the Instructional Design Principles, and a set of logo standards developed by their graphics team.

 <br>